ItsHotdogFred/CodeBin/README.md

 MAILTRAP_EMAIL (The email you'll be using to send verification codes to people)
 # 4. Run the project
 While in the project root, run ```go run .``` which will start the project.
 The db will be automatically created
+# NOTES
+If you want to self host this and have other people reach it including yourself.
+You must change localhost:8080 to {Enter Server IP}:8080